 - Zion Canyon Visitor Center - Just before Zion National Park stop off at Springdale to first see the visitor center, where you can work out the best trail to take and use the services ahead of your adventure.

 - Zion National Park - Zion National Park has something for everyone where you can encounter some of the best landscapes in the world.
 Make sure to walk along the ‘Zion Narrows' footpath, which is exhilarating, before heading to the Virgin River to cool off with a swim.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - Beaver Dam Wash National Conservation Area - This scenic area spread over 63,500 acres is great for hiking and biking.
 Watch out for the Joshua Trees dotted across the landscape